lexik/LexikWorkflowBundle/README.md

 Step validations
 ----------------

-As you just read on the bundle introduction, we use a lot event dispatcher for actions and validations.
-To validate a step can be reached, you just need to listen the `<process_name>.<step_name>.validate` event.
+As you just read on the bundle introduction, we use the event dispatcher a lot for actions and validations.
+To validate that a step can be reached, you just need to listen to the `<process_name>.<step_name>.validate` event.

-You will get a `Lexik\Bundle\WorkflowBundle\Event\ValidateStepEvent` object on which you can get the step, the model and an object that manage step violations.
-You can add some violation to avoid access to the step.
+You will get a `Lexik\Bundle\WorkflowBundle\Event\ValidateStepEvent` object with which you can get the step, the model and an object that manages the step violations.
+You can add violations to block the access to the step.

-In case of the step is not reached due to validation error you can listen the `<process_name>.<step_name>.validation_fail` event.
+In the case the step is not reached due to a validation error, a `<process_name>.<step_name>.validation_fail` event is dispatched.

-Let's see a simple example, here I listen events for the step `published` from the `post_publication` process.
+Let's see a simple example, here I listen to the events `*.validate` and `*.validation_fail` for the step `published` from the `post_publication` process.

 ```php
 <?php